giuliosmall/giuliosmall/README.md

 ### My skills include

-- 🐍  Python
+- Python
-- 🧠  SQL
+- SQL
-- 📓  Jupyer Notebook
+- dbt
-- 🤓  Statistics
+- Airflow
+- AWS & GCP
-- 🖥️  Machine Learning
+- git/github
+- CLI scripting
+- Data visualization: Tableau, Superset, Looker

   Do :star: my work if you find it interesting, it helps me stay on track and be motivated.